 Inform your healthcare professional if:

 You may still get pregnant if there is sexual intercourse after taking the pill.
-Ensure that you use a condom or any other type of birth control method if you have sexual intercourse after taking the emergency contraceptive pill.
+Use a condom or any other type of birth control method if you have sexual intercourse after taking the emergency contraceptive pill.

 Pack this medication into a black trash bag and seal it tightly before throwing into the rubbish chute or bin.

-When can I start my regular hormonal contraception after taking Ella®?
+When can I start my regular hormonal contraception after taking this medication?

-You can start 5 days after taking Ella®.
-You must also use a barrier method ( for example; condoms, diaphragms and spermicides) until your next menstrual period, or not have sexual intercourse.
+You can start/restart hormonal contraception e.g. birth control pills 5 days after taking Ella®.
+You must also use a barrier method (for example; condoms, diaphragms and spermicides) until your next menstrual period, or not have sexual intercourse.

 Using a hormonal birth control method and taking Ella® at the same time can reduce the effectiveness of both medications.